 - rheumatoid arthritis

-- psoriatic arthritis
+- psoriatic arthritis (soh-rye-at-ik arth-rye-tus)

-- ankylosing spondylitis
+- ankylosing spondylitis (an-kee-lo-sing spon-dee-lye-tus)

 - juvenile idiopathic arthritis (JIA).

-- the disease isn’t active
+- your arthritis isn’t active

 - you have an infection